 There are also a few more points to address.
 While we can “effective” as an adjective to describe something, we wouldn’t say something is “affective.”
 “Effective” means that something works well or that it has the desired “effect.”
 “Affective” is a word usually associated with psychology.
 This refers to mental states, moods, or conditions.

-So let’s look at some more examples and see which ones use affect vs effect the correct way taking climate change as an example:
+So let’s look at some more examples and see which ones use affect vs. effect the correct way taking climate change as an example:

 So, how did it go?
 Do you know the answer?
-Numbers 1 and 2 used these words the wrong way.
-Numbers 3 and 4 used them the right way.

 Numbers 1 and 2 should be “effects” and “effective.”
 For number 1, we use “effects” because it is something that has already happened (the result).
 For number 2, we should use “effective” because the focus of the sentence is more about reaching the desired goal and doesn’t really deal with psychology, state of mind, or someone’s mood.